Neo-Pantheon/.github/profile/README.md

 1. Creator pays 25,000 NEOX to create an agent
 2. Agent metadata is stored in the registry
-3. NFTs (1-12) are minted to the creator
+3. Exactly 12 NFTs are minted to the creator
 4. Creator automatically receives Premium tier access

 ### Revenue Flow